DamiAKinniyi/MaCAD-AIA22-A.EYE/README.md

         -
     Refer to [OSM Map features](https://wiki.openstreetmap.org/wiki/Map_features) for a list of accessible features.

+    This file outputs a geojson file to be used with 03.colab/poi_analysis.ipynb.
+This file outputs the diversity indices for ethnicity and gender for each municipality.
+The results for each indicator of diversity is returned as a geojson file.

+    Save all geojson files to 01.Data/static layer folder

 4. MATCH USERS TO POINTS OF INTEREST
 To generate matching points of interest, use livelayer01.py